Arizona Rear-End Collisions

 fractures, traumatic chest and abdominal injuries including injuries to

 their heart, lungs, spleen, etc., and other more serious forms of traumatic

-Scottsdale Personal Injury Lawyer with 40 Years' Legal Experience
+Scottsdale Personal Injury Lawyer with over 40 Years' Legal Experience

 If you are the innocent victim of another's negligence, you are entitled

 by Arizona law to recover money from the party at fault to compensate